26 of the Fluffiest Dog Breeds

 23. Shih Tzu

 The Shih Tzu is another fluffy toy breed known for their low-shedding coat, “lion dog” looks, and lovable personality.
-One of the facts about the Shih Tzu is that they can be stubborn at times, so first-time dog owners may want to enroll in puppy training classes.
+Although these dogs tend to be a great fit for first-time owners, they are known to be stubborn at times and aren’t above using their cuteness to push boundaries.
+So, first-time dog owners may want to enroll in puppy training classes to help build a strong bond, keep training consistent, and help avoid accidentally training undesirable behaviors.

-Although this dog’s coat is low-shedding, it is not low-maintenance.
+One of the facts about the Shih Tzu is that although this dog’s coat is low-shedding, it is not low-maintenance.
 Long coats need to be brushed every day.
 You’ll want a flexible wire brush and will likely need to layer this dog’s fur to be able to brush throughout the entire coat.
 The fur at the top of the head will need to be cut short or pulled up in a bow so it doesn’t irritate the eyes.

 You can keep them in a “puppy trim”, which is a shorter clip, for slightly easier maintenance.
 A short coat still needs to be brushed thoroughly a few times a week, but you won’t need to layer the fur to get down to the roots.
 With either coat type, this dog requires a bath around every 3-4 weeks.